jlevesy/grpc-traffic-controller/README.md

 - Traffic Splitting and Routing
 - Locality Fallback
-- Circuit breaking (soon)
+- Circuit breaking
-- Retries
+- Retries (soon)
 - Fault injection

 Some ideas I wish to integrate:

+- Prometheus Metrics
 - Easier setup of the xDS client
-- First class integration of SPIFFE and SPIRE
+- First class integration of SPIFFE and SPIRE, for both TLS and RBAC.

 ## Usage Examples